 - Mechanical sizing (ACCA Manual J calculations) is not required.

-Here’s the interesting part, the City has sought to simplify the code by deleting the IECC ERI compliance alternative and replacing it with their own version.
+Here’s the interesting part, the City of Aspen, Climate Zone 7, has sought to simplify the code by deleting the IECC ERI compliance alternative and replacing it with their own version.
 It’s called the Simplified Equivalent Compliance Alternative.
 Dwellings must meet the following criteria to comply with this alternative.

 - Equivalent space cooling energy.
 The ratio of the air conditioning capacity to conditioned space is less than or equal to 12,000 Btu/hour per 1,000 square feet.